orange-cloudfoundry/cf-services-bench/README.md

 ## pre-requisites

 * This application first needs a redis service in order to store result and queue awaiting benchmarks.
-This service name should **start with** `benchmark-redis-storage`
+This service name **MUST starts with** `benchmark-redis-storage`

     ```bash
     cf create-service redis plan benchmark-redis-storage
     ```
-* Other services you will bind to your application will be benched, be careful as bench may resul in data loss
+* Other services you will bind your application to will be benched, be careful as bench may resul in data loss
 * You need to have **pip3** installed to download vendor packages
 * You need to be logged in your org/space and ready to **cf push**